Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/02_omega_mf.en.md

       <p>The party will get two GCDs before Omega M and F cast <em>Firewall</em>,
       which applies a debuff on the four closest players.
 Those players will only be able to attack that target.</p>
-      <p>Stay near to your assigned boss to ensure you get the correct debuff.</p>
+      <p>Stay near to your assigned boss, and away from the center of the arena
+      to ensure you get the correct debuff.</p>
     </td>
     <td><img src="{{site.baseurl}}/assets/images/ultimates/top/02/omega_mf_01.jpg"></td>
   </tr>